Chapter 8 Advising Travelers with Specific Needs

 - Travel to new destinations may be on short notice.

-- Despite short travel times, air crews may be more adventuresome and thus have more risk than typical package tourists.
+- Despite short travel times, air crews may be more adventuresome and thus have more risk than typical tourists.

 - Air crews interact with each other frequently, and misinformation spreads quickly.